upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/special_form_item_exclusions_cfru_dpe.md

 - `ItemIDs` contains Mega Stone, Z-Crystal, Dynamax, and GMax-related constants such as Dynamax Band, Dynamax Candy, Wishing Piece, Max Honey, Max Mushrooms, and Dynite Ore.

-Those constants are not a unified item-category service, and they are not CFRU/DPE-specific compatibility metadata.
+Those constants are used by the shared predicate, but they are still not a CFRU/DPE-specific compatibility audit.
-Future filtering should not assume that expanded Gen3 item IDs always match later-generation constants without a loader-backed mapping.
+Future metadata work should verify that expanded Gen3 item IDs match the intended mechanic categories.

 ## Species Pool Touch Points